-If you believe you may be eligible for Sandy Springs SSI benefits, you could benefit from speaking with a knowledgeable SSI attorney.
-A skilled lawyer could help determine your eligibility for aid and work toward successfully filing a claim.
+If you believe you may be eligible for Sandy Springs SSI benefits, speak with a knowledgeable disability attorney at our firm.
+A skilled advocate for the disabled can help determine your eligibility for aid and work toward filing a successful claim.

-Social Security does not provide benefits for partial or short-term disabilities.
+The SSA does not provide benefits for partial or short-term disabilities.
 Qualifying impairments must be permanent, last more than one year, or be expected to result in death.
-To determine if someone is eligible for SSI, the SSA goes by its Disability Evaluation manual, a “blue book” which describes the conditions that can qualify an applicant for benefits.
+To determine whether someone is eligible for SSI benefits, the SSA goes by its Disability Evaluation manual, a “blue book” which describes the conditions that can qualify an applicant for benefits.

-To allow them to receive SSI benefits, a Sandy Springs applicant’s condition must satisfy these requirements and be severe enough to prevent them from having gainful employment.
-The SSA also looks at whether the disabled individual could reasonably perform any job(s) they held prior to their disability, and whether they could do other work based on their limitations, age, education, and skills.
+To receive SSI benefits, your condition must satisfy these requirements and be severe enough to prevent you from having gainful employment.
+The SSA also looks at whether you could reasonably perform any job(s) you held prior to your disability, and whether you could do other work based on your limitations, age, education, and skills.

-The other primary qualification for SSI coverage is based on the applicant’s financial status.
-In considering whether someone is financially qualified, the SSA looks at the applicant’s regular income as well as their assets.
-Financial qualifications may vary depending on whether an applicant is married or not.
+The other primary qualification for SSI benefits is your financial status.
+In considering whether you are financially qualified, the SSA looks at your regular income as well as your countable assets.
+Financial qualifications may vary depending on whether you are married.

 Qualifying income limits are more complicated and can change from year to year.
-For the purposes of SSI, the SSA considers wages earned from work along with most additional sources of monetary gain to be income.
-These additional assets could include sources such as retirement benefits, unemployment benefits, gifts from friends, and other types of support or income.
+For the purposes of SSI, the SSA considers wages earned from work along with most additional sources of monetary gain as income, such as retirement benefits, unemployment benefits, gifts from friends, and other types of support or income.

-The amount of benefits granted under SSI fluctuates.
-The monthly maximum for 2019 is $771 for individuals and $1,157 for eligible couples.
-Benefits may also be available for those qualified for Social Security Disability Insurance (SSDI).
+The amount of benefits granted under the SSI program fluctuates according to inflation an the cost of living adjustment.
+Benefits may also be available for those who qualify for Social Security Disability Insurance (SSDI).

-The application process for Supplement Security Income is often frustrating, as the SSA initially denies more than half of the applications it receives in Georgia.
-This leads to many applicants finding it helpful to learn more about Sandy Springs SSI benefits from a qualified SSI attorney.
+Pursuing Supplement Security Income benefits is often frustrating, as the SSA initially denies more than half of the applications it receives in Georgia.
+This leads to many applicants finding it helpful to learn more about Sandy Springs SSI benefits from a qualified Social Security disability law firm.

-If you have questions about your Social Security rights, a dedicated lawyer could advise you about whether you may be eligible for SSI benefits, assist with the application process, and even represent you in appealing a denied application.
+If you have questions about your Social Security rights, a dedicated hearing claims advocate can advise you about whether you may be eligible for SSI benefits, offer insight on the application process, and even represent you in appealing a denied application.
 Call today for more information about getting assistance with your claim.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).